 - The sprinkling of almond flour prevents a soggy crust.

-- Arrange the sliced apples any way you like on the dough but make sure to compact them together (refer to photo in the text).
+- Arrange the sliced apples any way you like on the dough, but compact them together (refer to the photo in the text above).

 - To prevent the apples from drying out, drizzle the top with the leftover juices from the filling and cover the fruit with aluminum halfway through the baking process.